 3. Given my ISA 🙂 I’m not sure if this is the best activity for me, but I’m willing to bet that you and your students will have a blast picking Christmas gifts and learning to find major and minor chords

 4. And finally… why not solidify your piano students’ knowledge of dynamics with this goofy and interactive car game.

 May the Backwards Slide Happen Only on a Toboggan

-With a little bit of fun and ingenuity you can stop the “backwards slide” in practice that happens over the holidays and can keep your kiddos motivated to practice (and their family members engaged and participating).
+With a little bit of fun and ingenuity, you can stop the “backward slide” in practice that happens over the holidays and can keep your kiddos motivated to practice (and their family members engaged and participating).